harshithparitala/Digital-VLSI-SoC-design-and-planning-NASSCOM_VSD/module-2/sec1/Pin placement and logical cell blockage.md

 ![image](https://github.com/user-attachments/assets/80cc86fb-fce2-47c6-a3ec-8f590370d2a1)

-Complete design look like

-We connect clk 1 and clk2 ,
+Complete design look like and  We connect clk 1 and clk2

 We fill the area between core and die with these ports